vojtechmares/terraform-cloudflare-aws-ses-verification/README.md

   domain = "example.com"
   zone_id = "<your Cloudflare zone ID>"

-  # Optional: only set to true if you do NOT already have an SPF record
+  # Optional: only set to true if you do NOT already have an SPF record.
+This option defaults to true if ommitted.
-  create_spf_record = false
+  create_spf_record = true
 }
 ```